chef/automate/components/docs-chef-io/content/automate/ha_cert_rotation.md

 - To rotate the certificates of particular automate node:

-    ```cmd
+    ```sh
     chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --a2 --node <IP of a particular automate node>
     ```

     You can also use `--automate` or `-a` instead of a2 flag

 - To rotate the certificates of particular chef server node:

-    ```cmd
+    ```sh
     chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --cs --node <IP of a particular chef server node>
     ```

     You can also use `--chef_server` or `-c` instead of the cs flag.